 Diluting The Soap Paste

 You can now choose to dilute some of the paste and store the rest for a second batch later.
 Just make sure that any paste you are saving is stored in an airtight container for later.
 The paste will last for up to one year if kept in the fridge and can be diluted when you need it in exactly the same way.Deciding how much water to add to your paste to thin it down can be a little tricky as many different oils and butters require more liquid than others.
 Although you can thicken the soap if it is too thin, it’s much easier to get it right the first time.I usually work on a ratio of 1 to 2, so if I have 700g of paste I will dilute it with 1400g of water.
-You can do this by placing a container on the weighing scales and setting them on zero before adding the soap paste, once you have the weight place it back into the slow cooker and weigh out the same amount of hot distilled water.
+You can do this by placing a container on the weighing scales and setting them on zero before adding the soap paste.
+Once you have the correct weight (700g) place it back into the slow cooker and weigh out double the amount of hot distilled water (1400g).

 Once you’ve added the water to the paste, give it a good stir, it will at this point feel a bit like you are pushing it around the pot rather than stirring it.
 Then put the lid on the slow cooker and turn it onto the lowest setting for around an hour.
 You can leave it on for longer but you will need to keep an eye on it and give a stir now and then.
 The soap could take a good 24 hours to dissolve so you do need a bit of patience here.
 Never be tempted to leave the cooker on overnight, the soap will continue to dissolve in the water even without the heat, it just takes a bit longer.